MohitGoel92/Microsoft-Excel/README.md

 ### Project 6

 In this project, we will be talking about User Forms and how we can interact with the user with a drop down menu with buttons the users can click on.
 The code we created in project 5 will also be incorporated as one of our tools as part of the functionality of the user form.
 The first step of the project will be to create a user interface of the user form.
 The user form will interact with all the worksheets, add worksheets and run the final report.

+By using forms and the many controls and objects that you can add to them, you can make data entry on your worksheets easier and improve the way your worksheets look.
+You can also do this yourself with little or no need for Microsoft Visual Basic for Applications (VBA) code.

+A worksheet form is not the same thing as an Excel template.
+A template is a pre-formatted file that can get you started creating a workbook that looks the way you want.
+A form contains controls, such as boxes or dropdown lists, that can make it easier for people who use your worksheet to enter or edit data.

 Let's start building the user form inside of our *VBA* window.

 In the *VBA* window, when we wanted to create a procedure we navigated to the *toolbar* at the top -> *Insert* -> *Module* -> Create our procedure within the *VBA* window.
 To create a form, we navigate to the *toolbar* -> *Insert* -> *UserForm*.
 We now observe a new folder called *Forms*.

-The picture below shows us the above and the *Toolbox* button used for creating features on the user from box.
+The picture below shows us the above and the *Toolbox* button used for creating features on the user form box.

 <p align="center"> <img width="600" src= "/Pics/userform.PNG"> </p>

 **Note:** To make this form interactive, we must start writing code within the *VBA* window.
 To start writing code, click twice on the box with the dotted background.
-TO write code for each specific part of the form, select that individual box or labal and double click it.
+To write code for each specific part of the form, select that individual box or label and double click it.

 Currently, the code looks like the below: